Efficient Robot Design with Multi-Objective Black-Box Optimization and Large Language Models: Efficient Robot Design with Multi-Objective Black-Box Optimization and LLM-based Sampling

 \switchlanguage { The objective functions for robot design optimization can take various forms; however, in this study, we use a relatively simple formulation consisting of the position error $E^{pos}$ with respect to the target positions and the joint torque $E^{torque}$.
 These functions are defined as follows.

 where $\bm{P}^{ik}_i$ and $\bm{\tau}^{ik}_i$ represent the end-effector position and gravity-compensation torque, respectively, when the robot solves the inverse kinematics (IK) to reach the target position $\bm{P}^{ref}_i$, assuming the robot's initial posture has all joint angles set to zero.
 The inverse kinematics algorithm used in this study is based on the methods described in \cite{chan1995ik, sugiura2007ik}.
+Joint angle limits are considered, whereas collision avoidance is not taken into account.
+The position error is defined as the minimum distance between the end effector and the target position achieved during 100 iterations of the inverse kinematics solver.
+Joint torques are computed by assuming each link to be a rigid body with uniform density.
 In other words, this evaluates whether the target end-effector position can be achieved with that body design, and how much joint torque is required in doing so.
 Of course, it is also possible to consider not only the target position but also the orientation, or to use a more complex evaluation function.

 Note that, for simplicity, the posture of the target points is ignored, and only the reachability to the target positions is considered.
 Additionally, the coefficient $\alpha$ (set to $\alpha=40$ in this study) is multiplied by $E^{torque}$ to scale it to a similar magnitude as $E^{pos}$ for clarity. } { 身体設計最適化の評価関数は多様な形式が可能であるが, 本研究では比較的シンプルな形として指令位置に対する位置誤差$E^{pos}$と関節トルク$E^{torque}$を扱う. これらは以下のように定義される.